-The Resource Recovery System is governed by the City of Ames City Council in accordance with an approved 28E Intergovernmental Agreement with Story County, all of the cities in Story County with exception of Collins and Sheldahl, and Iowa State University.
+The Resource Recovery System is governed by the Ames City Council in accordance with an approved 28E Agreement with the unincorporated areas of Story County, Iowa State University, and all of the cities in Story County except Collins, Colo and Sheldahl.
 The agreement calls for the Resource Recovery System to provide for the disposal of the solid waste generated by the involved agencies.
+One element of that responsibility is to meet the State of Iowa's comprehensive planning regulations.

-One element of that disposal is meeting state regulations that deal with comprehensive planning.
-In the late 1980's, the City and the members of the Resource Recovery System 28E Agreement joined with the Boone County Landfill and its members to form the Central Iowa Waste Management Association.
-The association is an informal planning area and is appropriate since the Resource Recovery System uses the Boone County Landfill for disposal of solid waste that cannot be processed into refuse-derived fuel.
-Every three years the association is required to submit updates to its comprehensive plan to the Iowa Department of Natural Resources (DNR).
+In the late 1980's, the City and the members of the Resource Recovery System joined with the Boone County Landfill and its members to form the Central Iowa Waste Management Association.
+The association is an informal planning area and is appropriate since the Resource Recovery System uses the Boone County Landfill for disposal of solid waste that cannot be processed into Refuse Derived Fuel (RDF).
+The association is required to submit updates of the comprehensive plan every five years to the Iowa Department of Natural Resources (IDNR).

-The attached document is the sixth update to the original plan.
-Many elements of the planning process have changed over the years, although the general purpose of the process is to influence adjoining solid waste entities to work together for mutual benefit.
-In addition to the future planning element, the update also summarizes the activities over the term of the last plan.
+The attached document is the seventh update to the original plan.
+Many elements of the planning process have changed over the years, although the general purpose of the process is to facilitate adjoining solid waste entities working together for mutual benefit.
+This plan update details the existing integrated solid waste management system, as well as any changes or additions that have occurred since the last plan update.
+The update evaluates the current system, as well as possible alternative management systems.
+Based on this analysis, the existing system appears to be serving the planning area in a manner that best protects the environment, as well as minimizing the area's reliance on landfill disposal.